 Titania says she can have a fairy steal some nuts from a squirrel, but he admits he'd rather have dried peas.

 None of it matters, though, because Bottom is feeling very sleepy.
 Titania tells him to go to sleep and she'll snuggle with him.

 Titania sends all of the fairies away and compares her strange pairing with Bottom to the relationship between the gentle ivy that twists around the ugly, barky elm.
 (She doesn't say it, but we can assume she's the pretty and delicate half of that metaphor.)

 Titania declares her love for Bottom again and they take a nap together.

-Oberon and Puck show up and we're told that, earlier, when Oberon found lovesick Titania snuggling with Bottom, he took the opportunity to ask her for the "changeling child."
+Puck shows up to join Oberon, who's been hanging out, invisible style.
+Oberon says that earlier, when he found lovesick Titania snuggling with Bottom, he took the opportunity to ask her for the "changeling child."